Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 Accuracy of the recognition of software and dataset mentions from within scholar fulltext is challenging first due to the high sparsity of these mentions.

-Considerintg the Softcite dataset, the 4,971 full-texts contain a total of around 46 million tokens, but only 15,280 tokens are relevant to a software mention; so around one token would be positively labeled for each 3,000 "negative" tokens, with a ratio as low as one token per 17,500 tokens for _publishers_ and _URL_ fields.
+Considering the Softcite dataset, the 4,971 full-texts contain a total of around 46 million tokens, but only 15,280 tokens are relevant to a software mention; so around one token would be positively labeled for each 3,000 "negative" tokens, with a ratio as low as one token per 17,500 tokens for _publishers_ and _URL_ fields.
 An Imbalance Ratio value above 500 is usually already considered to be extreme [@LeeDeleris:2020].
 With the higher observed Imbalance Ratio here, from 1:3,000 to 1:17,500, an ML approach to finding new unseen software mentions is very challenging.

 We need to address the concrete challenge of applying state-of-the-art ML methods to millions of published PDFs across different scientific domains, where dataset and software mentions represent only a few relevant tokens out of several thousands in every document.